wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 </xs:schema>
 ```

-The sample out put JSON is as follows.
+The sample output JSON is as follows.

 ``` java
 {